Japan Socialist Party: 1970s

 In some regions, the party continued to perform well at the local level and by the 1970s many areas were run by JSP (or JSP-backed) mayors and governors, who supported environmental protection initiatives and introduced new social welfare programs.
 Meanwhile, Saburō Eda continued his efforts to reform the party and expand its base.
 Eda ran numerous times for the post of party chairman, but was unsuccessful, although he did serve a second stint as Secretary General from 1968 to 1970.
 Nevertheless, Eda remained popular among the broader Japanese public and in the mid-1970s conservative prime minister Kakuei Tanaka said at a press conference, "If the Japan Socialist Party were ever to make Eda its Chairman again, a general election would be terrifying.
 They would drastically expand their seats in the Diet."
 Eda could never overcome the undying animosity his "Eda Vision" had won him from his party's left-wing.

 In 1976, Eda lost his reelection bid and was booted from the Diet.
 Blaming his loss on his party's dogmatic, doctrinaire Marxism and desperate for reform, he attempted to resign from the JSP but the party refused to accept his resignation and voted to expel him instead.
-The following year, Eda and Hideo Den (田英夫) led a small group of JSP Dietmembers to split from the JSP and form a new party called the Socialist Democratic Federation (社会民主連合).
+The following year, Eda and Hideo Den led a small group of JSP Diet members to split from the JSP and form a new party called the Socialist Democratic Federation.